akumina/AkuminaDev/FrontEndSimple/README.md

 ### Akumina sample project - FrontEndSimple

 This front end simple was meant to be the bare minimum to get up and running with the Akumina Widget Builder and Site Deployer.
+The Akumina team is actively working on a yeoman template for easier install and setup...

 [Akumina Widget Builder quick start](https://github.com/akumina/AkuminaDev/wiki/Akumina-Widget-Builder)